 The aircraft must be registered by CAA and have a registration number issued and clearly displayed on the aircraft ( ZU- number).

-If all conditions are met RAASA will issue the ATF (Authority to fly) which must be renewed annually.
+If all conditions are met CAA will issue the ATF (Authority to fly) which must be renewed annually.

 Operation microlight aircraft

-All rules and regulations concerning the operation of Microlight Aircraft are set out in Part94 of the regulations which is controlled by CAA and overseen by RAASA.
+All rules and regulations concerning the operation of Microlight Aircraft are set out in Part94 of the regulations which is controlled by CAA.

 Mainly, both the pilot and the aircraft must be legal – the pilot must have a valid NPL (National Pilots License) and be a paid up member of MISASA, and have a valid third party insurance.

-The aircraft must have a valid ATF (Authority to Fly) from CAA or RAASA.
+The aircraft must have a valid ATF (Authority to Fly) from CAA.